 Successful completion of the Proposal Defense is granted upon final approval by the entire committee on the reasonableness and soundness of the proposed study.
 This approval indicates that the student is ready to proceed with the study as planned or modified based on committee suggestions and approval.
-If successful, the Preliminary Oral Defense form should be signed by all committee members, the graduate school representative (which can be an external committee member), and the student, with modifications needed noted on the form.
-The members of the GAC also need to complete the Preliminary Oral Defense Rubric and submit to the Graduate Services Coordinator for program evaluation purposes.

-If the defense is not successful, as deemed by the committee members, then the student should make needed improvements to the proposal document and reschedule another defense.
+If the defense is not successful, as deemed by the committee members, then the student should make needed improvements to the proposal document and reschedule another proposal defense.